 40. Read your local newspaper online and skip buying the print version.
 You’ll reduce the wasted newsprint, and get your news earlier.

-41. Make your own wine and bottle it in refillable wine bottles and you won’t be tempted to buy wine at the store.
+41. Make your own wine or mead and bottle it in refillable wine bottles and you won’t be tempted to buy wine at the store.
 Use a wine kit with real fruit for an exceptional bottle of wine, or make your own wine with fruit from your homestead.

 42. Instead of paper or mylar gift wrap or reusable paper gift bags, that eventually wear out and get tossed, wrap your gifts in a cloth napkin, a cotton tea towel, or piece of fabric using Furoshiki gift wrapping techniques.
 Your recipient will be delighted.
 Brightly coloured napkins, tea towels, and fabric remnants suitable for gift wrap can be found inexpensively at garage sales and thrift stores.

-There’s the answer to creating zero-waste habits to help you triumph at living green.
+There’s the answer to creating zero waste habits to help you triumph at living green.
 Don’t try to do them all at once.
 Pick one thing and make it a habit.
 Then pick another and make that one a habit.
 One habit at a time is how we change the world.